 Richard nodded his head in his buzzed state.
 “Ah yes.”

 “Anyways,” she continued, “the House of Moonbeam is pretty high up there.
-Probably in the top five of the most important and powerful of the noble houses on Zalta.
-To tell you how powerful they are, they have several members in the Royal Court and in the House of Lords.
+Probably in the top five of the most important and powerful of the noble Houses on Zalta.
+To tell you how powerful they are, they have several members in the House of Lords and the Royal Court.
 To have as many as they do is highly prestigious.”

 Richard’s eyebrow raised as she said that he had no idea about that for Triara never told him of that.